Lab-Grown Diamond Carats – What you need to know before buying

 Megan Markle, a (former) royalty, is able to find fitting lab-created diamond stones for her jewelry, so most likely we are too.

 We recommend you follow our step-by-step buying guide to lab-grown diamonds.
-Read our reviews of lab-grown diamond sellers or skip ahead and visit our highest recommended lab-grown jewelers Clean Origin, GemsNY, Ritani, Brilliant Earth, and James Allen.
+Read our reviews of lab-grown diamond sellers or skip ahead and visit our highest-recommended lab-grown jewelers Clean Origin, Grown Brilliance, Ritani, Brilliant Earth, and James Allen.